Crocin/.github/CONTRIBUTING.md

 Use your real name (sorry, no pseudonyms or anonymous contributions.)

-If you set your `user.name` and `user.email` git configs, you can sign your commit automatically with `git commit -s`.
+If you set your `user. name` and `user. email` git configs, you can sign your commit automatically with `git commit -s`.

 ## Continuous Integration